tkml87/lobo/README.md

 The owner does have a full-time job and other daily matters and is in a distant timezone, and occasionally may not post the weekly update to the podcast.

 Key information for the site:
-- What are the current book and the chapters uploaded
+- What are the current book and the chapters uploaded.
 - What will be the next book.
 - How to help the podcast by participating in the reading voicing over a character.
 - A way for people to contact the book club with questions and recommendations.